UCHMS19-20/Emu-vs-Aussies-Final-Project/README.md

 ## Description

 In this game you have the ability to create and control as many emus as your money allows in order to crush the Australian opposition.
 For a game length of 2-7 minutes you will do your best to avenge our fallen emu in the 1932 Emu War.
-With all the direction included in the game there is no reason to not clone this repository and start playing today!!!
+With all the directions included in the game, there is no reason to not clone this repository and start playing today!!!

 ## Flowchart Documentation